 Hosts and managers will use the system to process takeaway orders and keep track of who is sitting where in the dining room.
 Servers and the kitchen staff use the POS for communicating each customer's order to the kitchen.
 The best restaurant will have a setup that caters to all of these needs.
-Track customer data while monitoring orders and keeping track of inventory management through one restaurant POS system.
+Track customer data while monitoring orders and managing inventory through one restaurant POS system.
 After all, if you're paying a monthly fee to use this software, you may as well get the most out of it.

 Everyone in your restaurant is going to be using your POS system for different things.
 Make sure everyone is equipped to use it correctly.
-The last thing you want is to keep your loyal customers waiting because you can't figure out to ring in a simple item.
+The last thing you want is to keep your loyal customers waiting because you can't figure out how to ring in a simple item.
 Most of these software systems are designed with restaurant owners and staff in mind, but be sure the vendor works for you before committing.
 Consider testing out the restaurant POS before you bring in the whole system so you know your team will have the tools they need to succeed.

 Your restaurant POS is an investment.
-Restaurants of all sizes have to pay setup fees for any add-ons you require.
+Restaurants of all sizes have to pay setup fees for any add-ons they require.
 Before you choose the right POS system for your venue, you need to know how much you are willing to spend.
 Don't fall in love with a great POS only to learn the additional cost is too high.
 Most of the newer, cloud-based systems are going to be around $1,500 or more.

 Older systems can actually cost more than this.
-You will usually have monthly fees associated with the software, and these will depend on the number of machines and terminals you'll need.
+You will usually have monthly fees associated with the software, and these costs will depend on the number of machines and terminals you'll need.
 Look for reasonable discounts and vendors that can work with you to get the best restaurant ordering systems without having to spend a fortune.
-This will help you please your diners while still offering them good prices.
+This will help you to please your diners while still offering them good prices.